GitauHarrison/notes/tags_flask_blog_posts.md

 ```

-The templates currently defines Bootstrap-specific styling that we have not yet intialized.
+The templates currently define Bootstrap-specific styling that we have not yet initialized.
 We will do so in the [Facelift](#facelift) below.
 To see these templates, we have to render them.
 This is usually done in the `routes` module.

 ```python
 # app/routes: Render the post form